CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A4 Preparation of a plan for the IS audit

 Federal agencies that do not yet have ISO 27001 certification based on IT-Grundschutz MUST perform a comprehensive IS audit at least every 3 years.
 In addition, further revisions for critical business processes SHOULD be scheduled.
 The person responsible for the IS audit should therefore prepare a multi-year rough planning (meaningfully for at least 3 years) for the audit project based on the information security audit guideline.
-This SHOULD then be specified by an annual detailed plan.
+This SHOULD then be substantiated by an annual detailed planning.

 #### DER.3.2.A5 Selection of a suitable IS audit team